henrytseng/angular-state-router/README.md

+### $stateResolveBegin

+This event is broadcasted when the processing of the `resolve` property starts.

+### $stateResolveEnd

+This event is broadcasted when the processing of the `resolve` property ends.

+### $stateResolveError

+This event is broadcasted when an error occurs while resolve properties are processed.

+### $stateActionBegin

+This event is broadcasted when the processing of actions start.

+### $stateActionEnd

+This event is broadcasted when the processing of actions end.

+### $stateActionError

+This event is broadcasted when an error occurs while actions are processed.

 ### $stateChangeErrorNotFound

 * `request` *Object* Requested data `{ name: 'nextState', params: {} }`

 This event is emitted when a state cannot be found and no parent state(s) exist.

-### $stateChangeErrorResolve

-This event is emitted when an error occurred during resolve.